 Level 1 Data: Who is Who

 The Legal Entity Identifier (LEI) connects to key reference data that provides the information on a legal entity identifiable with an LEI.
-The ISO 17442 standard developed by the International Organization for Standardization defines a set of attributes or LEI reference data that are the most essential elements of identification.
+The ISO 17442 standard developed by the International Organization for Standardization defines a set of attributes or LEI reference data that comprises the most essential elements of identification.
 It specifies the minimum reference data, which must be supplied for each LEI:

 - The official name of the legal entity as recorded in the official registers.